Fastiz/openvpn-config/client-site/README.md

 - create a static route for the subnet 10.8.0.0/24 to the host that runs the openvpn server

-On the host enable port forwarding: sudo echo 1 > /proc/sys/net/ipv4/ip_forward (on linux)
+On the host enable port forwarding: sudo echo 1 > /proc/sys/net/ipv4/ip_forward

-Open config.conf inside server folder and change the following line to the ip and mask of the local subnet of the site: push "route 192.168.1.0 255.255.255.0"

-Then run to start the server:
+Then start the server ./run-server.sh <ip of the subnet>:
-sudo openvpn ./server/config.conf
+  - The ip of the subnet is the address of the local network of the server for sharing with the client.